EPR (nuclear reactor): EPR2 design

-The audit office requires that EDF ensure the financing and profitability of EPR 2 before constructing any in France.
+The audit office requires that EDF ensure the financing and profitability of EPR2 before constructing any in France.

-In January 2022, junior environment minister Bérangère Abba said that plans for new EPR 2 reactors, to be operational between 2035 and 2037, should be submitted around 2023.
-The decision was accelerated by the impact of 2021 global energy crisis.
+In January 2022, junior environment minister Bérangère Abba said that plans for new EPR2 reactors, to be operational between 2035 and 2037, should be submitted around 2023.
+The decision was accelerated by the impact of the 2021 global energy crisis.
+In June 2023, EDF announced it was starting the authorisation process to build two EPR2 reactors at Penly Nuclear Power Plant.

+The EPR2 requires 250 types of pipes instead of 400 for the EPR, 571 valves instead of 13,300 valves for the EPR, and 100 types of doors instead of 300 in the EPR.
+The EPR2 also uses more prefabricated components, and the electrical buildings can be completely prefabricated.
+The fourth emergency/safety cooling system/train of the reactor is removed which means maintenance can only be performed when the plant is shut down.
+This train was added at the request of German electricians in the original EPR design to allow for on-power maintenance.
+The core catcher has been modified.
+It has a net power output of 1670 MWe.

 EPR1200 design

-A smaller variant of the EPR2 is being developed using three instead of four coolant loops generating 1200 MWe net, the EPR1200, intended for export.
+A smaller variant of the EPR2 is being developed using three instead of four coolant loops generating 1200 MW net of electrical power, the EPR1200, intended for export.
 In February 2023, regulator ASN issued a positive opinion on the safety features of the EPR1200.